MikeDigitize/JSFundamentals/README.md

 ```

 By using a fat arrow function the context of <code>this</code> is preserved to be that of its parent, which is the timer function on the object bar, meaning the <code>foo</code> property would be looked up against bar, not the global object.
-You can think of this behaviour in fat arrows to be the equivalent of using bind.
+You can think of the behaviour of fat arrow functions to be the equivalent of using bind.
 The setTimeouts in the above example could be written in either of the following ways to achieve the same thing:

 ```javascript
 // equivalents